GET READY FOR CAMP!

 838.202.4141 or send an e-mail to email@example.com to set up an appointment.

 Also please complete our 2023 Camper Agreements.
 These should be printed, signed, and brought with your child to Orientation or their first day of camp.

 Twilight Park Day Camp wants to make going to camp as financially accessible as possible for our camper families.
 To help we offer several ways to help with the cost of camp fees including:

 • Discounts Early Bird- for those who register for camp by February 28 and sibling discount.

 • Installment Plans that distribute payments over the months between registration and the start of camp.
 Other payment plans can be arranged for families with different needs.

 • Limited Financial Aid - Twilight Park Day Camp is offering limited partial financial assistance based primarily on financial need.
 The aid is normally $100 to $200 per camper per week up to four weeks of camp.
 There is a fixed amount of aid allocated for this year and potentially could be depleted, so early application is recommended.

 COVID-19 CAMP PROTOCOLS

-We will be following local and NYS day camps health and safety procedures and will be communicating specific details with parents during the months prior to the start of Camp.
-TPDC requires that all campers and staff have age-appropriate vaccinations including COVID 19.
+We follow local and NYS day camps health and safety procedures and will be communicating specific details with parents during the months prior to the start of Camp.
+Additionally the Camp requires that all campers and staff have age-appropriate vaccinations including COVID 19.
 Twilight Park Day Camp allows exceptions to required vaccinations based upon a medical condition, and does not grant non-medical exemptions.
 Please contact the Assistant Health Director if you need more information on the requirements of a medical exemption.